 When I founded Zuri Group twelve years ago, I did so based upon relationships.
 Our small group wanted to help those nonprofit organizations we believed in and provide them the kind of support they deserved.
-Now, after looking around the room last week at the first annual Zuri Group Summit, I see how far that vision has taken us.
+Now, after looking around the room last week at the inaugural Zuri Group Summit, I see how far that vision has taken us.

 We wanted our Summit to be the kind of intimate gathering that let people have a unique experience.
 We hoped that everyone would find a space where they could share with leaders that faced similar challenges.